YASHGUPTA2611/Gradient-Descent/README.md

 # Gradient-Descent

-' Gradient Descent.ipynb ' is a jupyter file.
-In this file we will use python programming language to get the best values of m and c, so that our cost function has minimum values.
+In this repository, I have implemented Gradient Descent optimizer from scratch using python programming language.

+pre-requisite - Numpy, Basic knowledge of Algebra